cortfr/popupwindow_modal/README.md

 #PopUpWindow plugin for jQuery

 Takes a link and will create a popupwindow based on the href of the link.
-You can over ride the default settings by passing your own settings or profile name in the REL attribute of the link.
+You can over ride the default settings by passing your own settings into popupwindow.

+PopUpWindow can be used to emulate Google's OpenId+Oauth Hybrid signin demo.
+See: http://googlecodesamples.com/hybrid/ .

 ##Installation